jsiegenthaler/homebridge-eosstb/README.md

 **Fully Configurable**: A large amount of configuration items exist to allow you to configure your plugin the way you want.

-TO_DO **Intelligent Favorite Channel Support**: Synchronise favorites from iOS to the TV.
-The iOS visibility control can hide a channel from your iOS channel list, and also hides it on your TV channel list.

-TO_DO **Intelligent Profile Support**: If the master channel list is too large for your iOS device, then the plugin will chose the best fitting profile, should you have any custom profiles stored.
-The best profile is the most recently edited profile that contains less than 90 channels.
+**Intelligent Profile Support**: If the master channel list is too large for your iOS device, then the plugin will chose the best fitting profile, should you have any user profiles stored.
+The best fitting user profile is the first user profile found that fits fully within the available channel list space.
+Of course, you can specify your own profile which overrides this intelligent selection.